iterative/dvc.org/static/docs/commands-reference/install.md

 so that the data files will match the current DVC files.

-**Commit** When committing a change to the SCM repository, that change possibly requires rerunning the pipeline to reproduce the workspace results.
-It is helpful to know automatically this as a reminder to run `dvc repro`.
+**Commit** When committing a change to the SCM repository, that change possibly requires rerunning the pipeline to reproduce the workspace results, which is a reminder to run `dvc repro`.
+Or there might be files not yet in the cache, which is a reminder to run `dvc commit`.

 ## Installed SCM hooks

-* Git `pre-commit` hook executes `dvc status` to inform the user about the workspace status.
+* Git `pre-commit` hook executes `dvc status` before `git commit` to inform the user about the workspace status.
-* Git `post-checkout` hook executes `dvc checkout` to automatically synchronize the data files with the new workspace state.
+* Git `post-checkout` hook executes `dvc checkout` after `git checkout` to automatically synchronize the data files with the new workspace state.

 ## Options